 Becoming more aware of how vulnerable children are to feel shame and the negative impacts greatly motivates us adults to avoid shaming our children, to protect them from shaming from others and to repair any shaming that’s happened in the past.

-Much of the shaming children experience happens in the name of humour, often humour between adults either at a child’s expense or that exposes children to confusing adult themes that can erode their innocence and lead to shame.
+Much of the shaming children experience happens in the name of humour.
+Often humour between adults at a child’s expense or exposing children to confusing adult themes that can erode their innocence leading to shame.